7 Reasons to Hire a Professional Graphic Designer to Create Your Logo

 - It has large areas of solid color

-- It reflects the brand’s name (ex: Target’s logo is a bullseye, Shell’s logo is a shell, Apple’s logo is an apple, and the logo for Domino’s Pizza is a domino).
+- It reflects the brand’s name (ex: Target’s logo is a bullseye, Shell’s logo is a shell, Apple’s logo is an apple, and the logo designs for Domino’s Pizza is a domino).

 Complex logos don’t usually work for several reasons.
 First, complex designs with gradients don’t print well, and details are lost at a distance and at small sizes.